 promoting conservation through artistic efforts

-Lori finds scratchboard allows her the control over detail that she strives for.
+Scratchboard allows this artist the control over detail that she strives for.
 These black and white clayboard engravings produce works of art with incredible realism and quality of light and are considered by many artists to be one of the most difficult mediums to master.
 You can read about the process of scratchboard here.

 Lori Dunn's scratchboard artworks have garnered National and International recognition winning awards in several world class exhibitions.
 In addition, her work has been featured in several blogs, magazines and books.
 She is a signature member of the Society of Animal Artists, and a master member of the International Society of Scratchboard Artists.
 She currently teaches scratchboard art via private lessons and workshops.

 Lori works from her pioneer log home in Norwood, Ontario, Canada, and when she isn't creating artwork she is invariably out kayaking, hiking and enjoying nature in all of its forms.